Larsos099/fitusb/README.md

 # fitusb (Flash (ISO-)Image to USB)

+Fitusb is a simple, crossplatfrom, FOSS and lightweight CLI Tool for flashing ISO-Images to External Drives

 ## Table of Contents
 - ### [1. fitusb requirements](#fitusb-build-requirements)
 - ### [2.
 Why fitusb?](#why-fitusb)